How Revolutionary Is Blockchain Technology?

 Big Investments in Blockchain Technology

-It’s clear that many US based financial companies are investigating how Blockchain technology can streamline their current work processes and create more efficient networks to process financial transactions on.
-The investments and efforts of groups such as the R3 Consortium, the introduction of robust Blockchain technology resources by both new companies like Bloq, and “old guard” companies like IBM, indicates a significant level of interest by US companies in the technology.
+It’s clear that many U.S. based financial companies are investigating how Blockchain technology can streamline their current work processes and create more efficient networks to process financial transactions on.
+The investments and efforts of groups such as the R3 Consortium, the introduction of robust Blockchain technology resources by both new companies like Bloq, and “old guard” companies like IBM, indicate a significant level of interest by U.S. companies in the technology.

 This pivot from an interest in Bitcoin to a new love affair with Blockchain seems to be where American companies are focusing.

 At this point, the Blockchain is two things.
-It’s either a currently operating and open distributed network that is processing Bitcoin transactions worldwide, or it’s a concept that can be used by any company to build their applications on.
+It refers to either a currently operating and open distributed network that is processing Bitcoin transactions worldwide, or to a concept that can be used by any company to build their applications on.
 Many companies of all sizes have recognized the efficiencies of the Blockchain technology and now want to harness this concept to power their existing systems.